MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ## Registering your server

-This guide gives an example walkthrough of how to register a server using popular/cheap provider 'Hetzner' for illustrative purposes, although you may prefer/need to use an alternative provider instead.
+This guide gives an example walkthrough of how to register a server using popular/cheap provider `Hetzner` for illustrative purposes, although you may prefer/need to use an alternative provider instead.

 #### 1. Purchase AX41-NVME on Hetzner